 When you hear a dripping noise from the toilet, you're hearing your toilet wasting water.
 This is why it's so important to address the sound quickly rather than letting it go unchecked for weeks.

 With dripping water faucets, you can stop up the sink or bathtub and check on the amount of water that has gathered after an hour or so, giving you an idea of how much water the water drip wastes.
 With toilets, though, you do not have the option of capturing the dripping water so you can have a visualization of how much water the toilet wastes.
 Addressing the problem promptly, though, will stop the water waste sooner, keeping your water bill smaller than if you were to let the toilet continue dripping.

 When the fill valve refills the tank with water, it uses a small tube, which sits over the overflow tube's opening, to refill the bowl as well.
 Sometimes the small tube can fall down into the overflow tube, and water starts to siphon out of the fill valve, causing the dripping sound.
-When you purchase a new fill valve, the kit comes with a small clip that attaches to the overflow tube and the small tube from the fill valve, keeping the small tube from falling inside the overflow tube.
+When you purchase a new fill valve replacement kit, it should come with a small clip that attaches to the overflow tube and the small tube from the fill valve, keeping the small tube from falling inside the overflow tube.

 Steven Symes has been writing for six years.
 His articles have appeared on a number of websites, including some regular columns.
 Symes has been writing professionally since 2005.
 He currently holds a Bachelor of Arts in English from Brigham Young University and is partway through an Master of Arts in English at Weber State University.